PTSD and opioid addiction apparently go hand-in-hand.

 I have lived day three more times than I can count.
 It was not the pain of days one, two, or three that caused me to relapse; it was the relief from withdrawal—relief I knew awaited me in days four, five, six, and beyond—and the looming reality of life without heroin to mask my trauma.
 It was not withdrawal, or even a fixation on a drug, that made my addiction so difficult to escape—it was having PTSD, and the relief from those symptoms that the drug brought me.
 This is a reality that continues to play out every day for thousands of people living with co-occurring PTSD and substance use disorders, which are closely connected.

-I am one of about many of people with PTSD who has also experienced an addiction.
+I am one of many people with PTSD who has also experienced an addiction.
 Trauma is highly correlated with opioid addiction specifically, says John McCarthy, assistant professor of psychiatry at University of California with over 40 years experience with research and clinical work on opioid addiction.

 "PTSD is an anxiety disorder," McCarthy explains, "so you get all this stress and anxiety and stuff and opiates calm it down."
 The concern, however, is that while a short-acting opioid like heroin might reduce some symptoms of trauma, it can also exacerbate others.
 "If you're in and out of withdrawal, any symptoms are going to be harder to manage or even diagnose."